 Below are the guidelines that your company needs to be aware of to ensure your organization is prepared for e-invoicing in Saudi Arabia:

-As a good practice, it is suggested for your company to design a system that follows ZATCA’s recommendations from the onset, ensuring all technical requirements are met for future integration.
-Creation Business Consultants liaises with government departments to get the most up-to-date laws and government procedures.
+As a good practice, it is suggested that your company design a system that follows ZATCA’s recommendations from the onset, ensuring all technical requirements are met for future integration.
+Creation Business Consultants liaise with government departments to get the most up-to-date laws and government procedures.
 Should you require assistance with guaranteeing that your business is compliant with e-invoicing processes, contact our team on firstname.lastname@example.org or call Saudi Arabia – +966 56 865 2329 United Arab Emirates – +971 4 878 6240.